wormhole-foundation/wormhole/docs/operations.md

 investigating once they are stable.

-Additionally, if there is ever a scenario where the network fails to come to consensus on an EVM compatible chain due to a hard fork or some unforseen scenario, it might be required to run archive nodes for those chains temporarily to ensure the transactions can be reobserved.
+Additionally, if there is ever a scenario where the network fails to come to consensus on an EVM compatible chain due to a hard fork or some unforeseen scenario, it might be required to run archive nodes for those chains temporarily to ensure the transactions can be reobserved.

 ### Cosmos / IBC Connected nodes